 Web hosting is what allows websites to become viewable on the internet.
 The files that make up your website can exist independently.
 They’re only accessible to the masses if you put them on a server that is properly connected.

 To use an analogy, think of web hosting as a home.
 Your website and its files are the stuff that goes in the home.
-They’re safe and accessible by virtue of being someplace that everyone can access
+They’re safe and accessible by being someplace that everyone can access.

 Your web host is responsible for things like server maintenance, security, and running the right software, so the files on the server can be readily accessed by a website browser, like Google Chrome or Firefox.

 How Does Web Hosting Work?